Wilks' theorems in some exponential random graph models: Numerical Results

 \subsection{A data example}

-National Basketball Association (NBA) is one of the most successful basketball games in the world.
-There are a total of 30 teams in NBA, which are organized into two conferences: the western conference and the eastern conference.
+National Basketball Association (NBA) is one of the most successful men's professional basketball league in the world.
+The current league organization divides its total thirty teams into two conferences: the western conference and the eastern conference.
 In the regular season, every team plays with every other team three or four times.
+It would be of interest to test whether there are significant difference among a set of teams.
 Here we use the 2008-09 NBA season data as an illustrative example.

-The fitted merits using the Bradley-Terry model are presented in Table \ref{merits}, in which Philadelphia 76ers is used as the reference team.
-As we can see, the ranking based on the win-loss percentage and that based on the fitted merits are similar.
-Further, we use \eqref{redudant-bt} to test whether there are significant differences among the middle 9 teams, i.e. No. 4-12, in each conference.
-The values of \eqref{redudant-bt} are 0.290 and 14.7 for the eastern conference and the western conference respectively, with the corresponding p-values 0.772 and 0.
-The results indicate that there is no significant difference for the middle nine teams in the eastern conference while there are significant differences among the middle nine teams in the western conference.\\
+The fitted merits using the Bradley--Terry model are presented in Table \ref{table-merits}, in which Philadelphia 76ers is the reference team.
+As we can see, the ranking based on the won-loss percentage and that based on the fitted merits are similar.
+Further, we use \eqref{redudant-bt} to test whether there are significant differences among the middle 9 teams according to the ranking of the won-loss percentage, i.e. No. 4--12, in each conference.
+It may be obvious that it is significance if testing the equality of all teams in each conference.
+In fact, we get asymptotic p-values in the magnitude of $10^{-86}$.
+So we drop the top $3$ teams and bottom $3$ ones.
+The values of \eqref{redudant-bt} are $0.290$ and $13.6$ for the eastern conference and the western conference respectively, with the corresponding p-values $0.772$ and $2.8\times 10^{-42}$.
+To evaluate the quality of asymptotic approximation, we used the permutation tests under the null based on $100,000$ Monte Carlo simulations, getting the p-values $0.739$ and $<10^{-5}$.
+We can see that the empirical one and the asymptotic one are similar for testing the equality of the middle $9$ teams in the east conference.
+For the west conference, the asymptotic one gives much smaller p-value.
+The results indicate that there is no significant difference among the middle nine teams in the eastern conference while there are significant differences among the those teams in the western conference.